ravl1084/SQL-Server-R-Services-Samples/RetailForecasting/SQLR/README.md

  * An instance of SQL Server 2016 CTP 3 or later, with SQL Server R Services installed and configured
  * A SQL login and password.
 The SQL login must have permissions to execute R scripts
  * A database on the instance in which the login has been granted the permission to create and execute stored procedures
  * For more information about SQL Server 2016 and SQL Server R Services, please visit: https://msdn.microsoft.com/en-us/library/mt604847.aspx

 ###WORKFLOW AUTOMATION
 -------------------

-The end-to-end workflow is fully automated by using a PowerShell script.
+FIXME: The end-to-end workflow is fully automated by using a PowerShell script.
 To learn how to run the script, open a PowerShell command prompt, and type:

 	Get-Help SQLR-Retail-Forecasting.ps1

-To train and evaluate the models, you may run it as:
+To train and evaluate the models, first set up your PowerShell:

+  Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

+Then execute the script:

 	SQLR-Retail-Forecasting.ps1 -server [SQL Server instance name] -dbname [database name]